 - Bulky equipment that takes up staircase space

-Stair lifts provide another option for helping those with limited mobility get around the house.
-Unlike with elevators, stair lifts have a lot of drawbacks.
-Their limited range and the fact that only one person can use them at a time are serious disadvantages to adding a stair lift to a property.
+Stair lifts provide another option for those with limited mobility get around the house.
+However, unlike elevators, stair lifts come with several drawbacks.
+Their limited range and single-rider design are a few of the more apparent efficiencies of stair lifts.
 Here are some of the other cons of installing a stair lift.

 Difficult to Conceal

-When you install a stair lift, everyone can see it, and it’s not the most attractive addition.
+Everyone can see stair lifts and they are often not the most attractive addition.
 There’s no cover or drape that you can put over it.
-When you have company over, they’ll see the stair lift sitting on the staircase — little can be done about that.
+Visitors and guests will instantly see the bulky lift — there are few options on the market for disguising stair lifts.

 Few Design Options

-With an elevator, you can choose the cab style, the way it’s designed and what types of materials are used.
-When you get a stair lift, you get next to no choices.
-All chair lifts have the same design.
-You may not even have a choice in the color, depending on where you get your lift.
-Since the lift needs to be sturdy enough to get someone from top to bottom, it also has to be strong, which can result in clunky designs.
+With an elevator, you can choose the cab style, the design and the types of materials used.
+Stair lifts are far less easy to customize.
+Essentially all chair lifts have the same design.
+You may not even have a choice of color, depending on where you get your lift.

 Does Not Increase Home Resale Value